guixnzz777/guixnzz777/README.md

 ## Welcome to my profile!! 💚

-My name is Guilherme, however you can call me Gui
+My name is Guilherme, however you can call me Gui!

 - I'm 15 years old
 - I'm brazilian